almirbanjanovic/cloud-playground-infra/README.md

 The workflow **3.
 Terraform Plan, Approve, Apply** uses [trstringer/manual-approval@v1](https://github.com/trstringer/manual-approval) to require a manual check of the Terraform plan before applying changes.
 This is intended for cloud playground scenarios to allow review and approval of infrastructure changes.

 > **Note:** Generally, it is best practice to separate Terraform Plan and Terraform Apply into different workflows or pull requests (PRs) for better change management and review.

+---

+## About This Repository

+This repository is intended for training, proof-of-concept, and demo purposes.
+In a real-world production scenario:

+- There would typically be one repository per architecture or environment.
+- Reusable workflows could also be maintained in a dedicated repository and shared across projects.